 How to Water

-During the first growing season, give your plant about ½ gallon of water once a week while it’s establishing its root system.
+During the first growing season, give it about ½ gallon of water once a week while it’s establishing its root system.

 Should You Fertilize?